-Identifying repeatedly measured test items in NEPS data can be easily done by identifying competence variables with an identical word stem.
-If the same test item is surveyed in different testing waves or starting cohorts, the variable name is marked by an additional suffix while the word stem always indicates the target group for which the item was initially used.
+In some competence measurements identical items are implemented in different testing waves (e. g., mathematics).
+Identifying repeatedly measured test items in NEPS data can be easily done by looking for competence variables with an identical word stem.
+If the same test item is surveyed in different survey waves or starting cohorts, the variable name is equiped with an additional suffix.
+It is important to know that the two or three characters for the target group (second part of the variable name) always indicate the wave or cohort in which the item was initially used.
 The word stem is then fixed and does not change when the item is used again in later waves or other cohorts.
-The suffix that points to the repeated use consists of two parts: The first element indicates the starting cohort of current item administration (e.g., sc2 for the Starting Cohort 2- Kindergarten) and the second element indicates the cohort or testing wave (e.g., g1 for students at school in grade 1).
-To complete the example, the competence variable vok10067_sc2g1_c is a vocabulary item (vo) that was used for the first time in the first kindergarten survey wave (k1)
+If the variable name does not contain a suffix for repeated use, then the second part of the word stem refers to the target group of the realized measurement.
+However, if the variable name includes a suffix for repeated use, then the values of the variable do not refer to the target group according to the word stem, but to the target group according to the suffix.
+The suffix that points to the repeated use consists of two parts: The first element indicates the starting cohort of current item administration and the second element indicates the cohort or testing wave of current item administration.